mikaeltorni/prompt_challenges_solutions/warm_difficulty/text_summary.md

 - The summary must contain the most important points of the original article
 - Limit the key points to be `NO MORE` than 15 characters long
 - These key points must cover the most important information in the article
-- Remember to remain objective, means that you will not, by any means add information that is not present in the original text
+- Remember to remain objective, by any means do not add information that is not present in the original text
+- Avoid any prelude, such as "Based on the provided text...", just make the bullet points!

 # EXAMPLES
 As you can see, these examples have only maximum of five points each.
 These points neither exceed the 15 character cap that is in the rules of the content generation.

 ## Example 1 (three points)
 Text: "The new iPhone 15 Pro features a titanium design, USB-C charging port, and an improved camera system with 5x optical zoom.
-The device starts at $999 and will be available in four colors: black, white, blue, and natural titanium."
+The device starts at $999 and will be available in four colors: black, white, blue, and gold."

 Summary:
 • Titanium design